syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.tooltip `Object`
 {:#members:connectors-tooltip}

 Defines the tooltip that should be shown when the mouse hovers over connector.
 For tooltip properties, refer [Tooltip](#members:tooltip)

-#### Default Value
+#### Default Value:

 * null